deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "I'm what we call a Protector."
 Baseball said, going down on one knee to try and mitigate his bulk.
 It didn't work.
 “My job is to get people out of harm's way and keep them there.
 Doesn't matter if I have to skydive from orbit to do it, I go in there, I fix up people who need fixing, and I carry them out.
 Just like my buddy Horse did for your boy here.”

 Ayma glanced at Regaari, who nodded.
 "Warhorse is shorter." he said.
-“But more...” he made an inflating motion his paws and shrugged his own shoulders to hint at a muscularity that no Gaoian – not even the supremely physical Clan Stoneback – would ever approach.
+“But more...” he made an inflating motion his paws and shrugged his own shoulders to hint at a muscularity that no Gaoian---not even the supremely physical Clan Stoneback---would ever approach.

 "That's my boy."
 Baseball beamed.